boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

   For example, if an IPv6 packet of a Flow includes a Hop-by-Hop Options header, a Destination Options header, a Fragment header, and Destination Options header, the ipv6ExtensionHeaderCount Information Element will report two counts of the Destination Options header: the occurrences that are observed before the Fragment header and the occurrences right after the Fragment header.

-: IPFIX reduced-size encoding as per {{Section 6.2 of !RFC7011}} is used as required.

 ~~~~
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 ...